mtp1032/WoWThreads/Docs/WoWThreads-API-Reference-Manual.md

 # The WoWThreads API Reference Manual
-This manual constitutes the quasi-formal reference manual for the application programming interface (API) for the WoWThreads library.
+This manual constitutes the quasi-formal description of each public service (function) exported by the WoWThreads interface.

 #### Signature:
 thread_h, result = thread:create( yieldTicks, func [,...] )